-To get a sense of the life and work of the woman who did as much as anyone to fix Santa Fe in the American mind, walk two blocks west and one block north from the Plaza to the Georgia O’Keeffe Museum (217 Johnson St., 505/946-1000, daily, $13), whose collection contains 1,149 pieces of the late artist’s work.
-Many of the paintings here depict the landscape in and around her home at Abiquiú, north of Santa Fe, where she lived for 40 years.
+To get a sense of the life and work of the woman who did as much as anyone to fix Santa Fe in the American mind, walk two blocks west and one block north from the Plaza to the Georgia O’Keeffe Museum (217 Johnson St., 505/946-1000, daily, $13), with a collection of 1,149 pieces of the late artist’s work.
+Many of the paintings depict the landscape in and around her home at Abiquiú, north of Santa Fe, where she lived for 40 years.

-If you’re interested in classical music, the Santa Fe Chamber Music Festival (505/982-1890 or 888/221-9836) performances take place in July and August in a variety of atmospheric old Santa Fe buildings.
+If you’re interested in classical music, the Santa Fe Chamber Music Festival (505/982-1890 or 888/221-9836) performances take place June to August in a variety of atmospheric old Santa Fe buildings.

 It’s a pleasant surprise that only moderately deep pockets are needed to find good food or memorable accommodations in Santa Fe.
 With recipes that show the influence of more than 2,000 years of Native American culture (which contributed three major staples: beans, corn, and squash), some 400 years of Roman Catholic inclusion (chilies, cilantro, cumin, onions, garlic, wheat, rice, and both beef and pork), and a liberal dash of American inventiveness, Santa Fe restaurants serve the world’s oldest, newest, and, some say, tastiest cuisines—often all side by side on the same plates.
 Menu offerings include dishes like a buttermilk corn cake with smoky chipotle-chili shrimp (and a side of red-chili onion rings), chiles rellenos stuffed with roast duck and black bean mole sauce, or blue corn turkey enchiladas.
 Santa Fe’s fine food is at least as much a draw as its rich history and magical mountain light.

-To ease your way into Santa Fe food, start on the Plaza at the Plaza Café (54 Lincoln Ave., 505/982-1664), which has been serving no-nonsense meals since it opened in 1918.
+To ease your way into Santa Fe food, start on the Plaza at the Plaza Café (54 Lincoln Ave., 505/982-1664), which has been serving no-nonsense meals since it opened in 1905.
 Part of the fun here is the constant clatter of dishes and silverware, the old-fashioned tile floor, and a rear wall with a giant map of the Southwest.
-If you don’t have time for a full meal (the green-chili meatloaf is a specialty), pop in for a helping of Frito pie, which is quite the local delicacy (although the recipe allegedly originated in Texas in the 1930s, when Daisy Doolin, the mother of the Dallas-based founder of Frito-Lay, poured chili over her Fritos and found that she liked it).
+If you don’t have time for a full meal (the green-chili meatloaf is a specialty), pop in for a helping of Frito pie, which is quite the local delicacy (although the recipe allegedly originated in Texas in the 1930s, when Daisy Doolin, the mother of the Dallas

-Just off the Plaza, and well worth a visit for its addictive breakfast quesadilla (with scrambled eggs, applewood-smoked bacon, Jack cheese, and guacamole), is Café Pasqual’s (121 Don Gaspard Ave ., 505/983-9340), which has deliciously inventive dishes at lunch and dinner, too.
-After a meal elsewhere (unless someone else is paying your expenses!), join Santa Fe’s old guard at the Pink Adobe (406 Old Santa Fe Trail, 505/983- 7712), also known as simply “The Pink,” a deluxe, retro-minded supper club that’s also home to the kitschy Dragon Room bar, a popular late-night hangout.
+Just off the Plaza, and well worth a visit for its addictive breakfast quesadilla (with scrambled eggs, applewood-smoked bacon, Jack cheese, and guacamole), is Café Pasqual’s (121 Don Gaspar Ave ., 505/983-9340), which has deliciously inventive dishes at lunch and dinner, too.
+After a meal elsewhere (unless someone else is paying your expenses!), join Santa Fe’s old guard at the Pink Adobe (406 Old Santa Fe Trail, 505/983- 7712), also known as simply “The Pink,” a deluxe retro-minded supper club that’s also home to the kitschy Dragon Room bar, a popular late-night hangout.

 For a convenient and memorable place to stay, a pair of small B&B gems are within a short walk of the Plaza.
-Adobe Abode (202 Chapelle St., 505/983-3133, $135 and up), as the name suggests, consists of several large adobe-style rooms and casitas, and the Casa del Toro (229 McKenzie St., 505/455-6140, $88 and up) has modern baths, upscale amenities, and eclectic antiques and folk furnishings.
+Adobe Abode (202 Chapelle St., 505/983-3133, $125 and up), as the name suggests, consists of several large adobe-style rooms and casitas.